aristanetworks/vane/docs/api_cli/cli.md

-This flag can be used to generate the duts file with a given name (via the third argument) for a given inventory and topology file of a virtual lab.
+This flag can be used to generate the duts file with a given name (via the third argument) for a given inventory and topology file of a deployed network.

 ``` text
 vane –-generate-duts-file topology.yaml inventory.yaml duts_file
 ```

-**topology.yaml** : this file represents the topology of the virtual lab you will run Vane against.
-For demoing purposes we have a virtual lab deployed in ACT within the EOS+ tenant called: Vane Demo Lab.
+**topology.yaml** : this file represents the topology of the lab you will run Vane against.
+The topology.yaml file abides by the following format.
-You can get the topology file from under there.

 ``` yaml title=" Sample topology.yaml" hl_lines="9-24"
 veos: